-Elected in 2004 to represent Texas’ 10th district, Michael McCaul is wrapping up his seventh term in Congress and won an eighth on Tuesday.
-If you’re expecting an elaborate story on how McCaul came by the $100 million-plus in his net worth, prepare to be disappointed.
+Elected in 2004 to represent Texas’ 10th district, Michael McCaul is wrapping up his ninth term in Congress.
+If you expect an elaborate story on how McCaul came by the $200 million in his net worth, prepare to be disappointed.
 That’s because he didn’t really come by it.
-McCaul’s wealth was inherited by his wife, Linda McCaul, the daughter of Lowry Mays, founder of the company Clear Channel Communications.
+McCaul inherited his wealth from his wife, Linda McCaul, the daughter of Lowry Mays, founder of the company Clear Channel Communications.

-The Mays family sold its stake in the company — now known as iHeartCommunications — years ago, but it has still left the McCaul family living comfortably and without major money concerns.
+Years ago, the Mays family sold its stake in the company, — now known as iHeartCommunications — but it has still left the McCaul family living comfortably and without major money concerns.

 1. Rep. Darrell Issa, R-Calif.

-Darrell Issa has been representing California’s 49th district since he was first elected in 2000, but prior to his time in Congress, he launched Viper car alarm to take advantage of a wave of auto thefts in California.
-Issa sold the company prior to running for Congress, but the proceeds have left his net worth close to $300 million.
+Darrell Issa represented California’s 49th district from 2003 until 2019, but prior to his time in Congress, he launched Viper car alarm to take advantage of a wave of auto thefts in California.
+Issa sold the company before running for Congress, but the proceeds, along with significant investments in real estate and securities, have left his net worth at $460 million.

 Issa opted not to run for re-election following a narrow win in 2016 as his once reliably Republican 49th Congressional District went for Hillary Clinton.
 However, he ran for and won a seat representing the 50th district in 2020 and in the 49th district again in 2022.